SelfCareMap

 📓 6.
 Journal with the Horizon as Your Muse

-• What am I grateful for right now?
+• What am I grateful for in this exact moment?

-• What do I need to release?
+• What heavy emotion or thought do I need to release into the tide?

 🍉 7.
 Nourish with Simple, Sensory Foods